raul-fernandez-ortega/pyDRC/tools/Readme.md

 ![PCA principal component](sample_plots/Spectrum_PCA_principal.png)

-And the frequency spectra of all the 8 components resulting of PCA analysis is:
+And the frequency spectra of all the 8 components resulting of PCA analysis is (Hz in the x-axis, dB in the y-axis):

 ![PCA component_spectra](sample_plots/spectrum_PCA.png)